KaySackey/Nemo/README.rst

 	Also, when I was searching for a name I thought that 'the Disney fish' Nemo was a type of Mako shark.
 	Apparently Chum is the Mako shark in the movie.

-	However, rest assured in a parallel universe Nemo is the Mako shark and I can say that we are remembering our roots, keeping it real, and are still Jenny on the block, ecetera and so forth. =)
+	However, rest assured.
+In a parallel universe, Nemo is the Mako shark and I can say that we are remembering our roots, keeping it real, and are still Jenny on the block, et cetera and so forth. =)

 "I like Haml"
 	This is a can of worms I'll talk about later.